Day 'n' Nite: Crookers remix

 "Day 'n' Nite" was remixed by Italian production duo Crookers.
 The remix was first published as a free download by Fool's Gold Records in March 2008, and released commercially in the United States in August 2008.
 It was released in the United Kingdom in January 2009 through Data Records, debuting and peaking at number two on the UK Singles Chart for two weeks, behind Lady Gaga's "Just Dance".
 The remix also charted throughout Europe, reaching the top ten in Belgium, the Netherlands and France.
 In Australia, the remix and the original charted separately, with the remix reaching number 15 while the original reached number 40.
 The remix had been selected by BBC Radio 1 Xtra presenter MistaJam as his weekly "Jam Hot" record in April 2008, and was song of the week on Belgian radio station Studio Brussel in December 2008.
 The Crookers remix is often played during his concerts, as a continuation of the original version.
 At the Beatport Music Awards of 2009, with nominees selected by unit sales on Beatport within 2008, the Crookers remix won the category "Best Indie Dance / Nu Disco Track".

 In other media

 In 2022, the song was featured in the trailer for American television miniseries Moon Knight.

-The song was also featured in the 2014 video game Watch Dogs and Fortnite Festival.
+The song was also featured in the video games NBA Live 09, Watch Dogs and Fortnite Festival.

 The Crookers remix of the song was featured in the soundtrack for the 2008 video game Midnight Club: Los Angeles, and its PSP port Midnight Club: L.A.
 Remix.